ExaWorks/job-api-spec/specification.md

   - A job is created in an initial state `NEW`.
   - When the job is accepted by the backend for execution, it will enter the state `QUEUED`.
-  - Before the job starts executing, it enters the `STAGE_IN` state and remains in that state until all files in the stage-in set are staged in.
+  - Before job execution starts, it enters the `STAGE_IN` state and remains in that state until all files in the stage-in set are staged in.
   - When the job is being executed and consumes resources, it enters the `ACTIVE` state.
-  - After the job ends, it enters the `STAGE_OUT` state and remains in that state until all files in the stage-out set are staged out.
+  - After job execution ends, it enters the `STAGE_OUT` state and remains in that state until all files in the stage-out set are staged out.
   - After staging completes, the job enters the `CLEAN_UP` state